Sparse Coding with Multi-Layer Decoders using Variance Regularization: Method

 \section{Method}

 A schematic view of our sparse autoencoder setup is presented in Figure \ref{fig:SAE}.
-At a high level, given an input $y$ and a fixed decoder $\mathcal{D}$, we perform inference with the FISTA algorithm \citep{beck2009fast} to find a sparse code $z^*$ which can best reconstruct $y$ using $\mathcal{D}$'s elements.
-The decoder's weights are trained by minimizing the mean squared error (MSE) between the input $y$ and the reconstruction $\hat{y}$ computed from $z^*$.
-The encoder $\mathcal{E}$ is trained to predict FISTA's output $z^*$.
+At a high level, given an input $\displaystyle \vy$ and a fixed decoder $\mathcal{D}$, we perform inference using a modified version of the FISTA algorithm \citep{beck2009fast} to find a sparse code $\displaystyle \vz^*$ which can best reconstruct $\displaystyle \vy$ using $\mathcal{D}$'s elements.
+The decoder's weights are trained by minimizing the mean squared error between the input $\displaystyle \vy$ and the reconstruction $\tilde{\displaystyle \vy}$ computed from $\displaystyle \vz^*$.
+The encoder $\mathcal{E}$ is trained to predict the codes $\displaystyle \vz^*$ computed during inference.
 More details on each of the components in Figure \ref{fig:SAE} are presented in the following sections.